dbrandes-welfenlab/jsonschema_to_sqlalchemy_flask/README.rst

 accordingly.
 The default location of the database is the “/tmp” directory, so data should be read and saved elsewhere after creation.

-For use this project insert the following in your code:
+For use this project, create a dir, for example test_js2sf, create an empty **init**.py file there, insert the following in your code:

 .. code:: python